Good Earth State Park

 “The cultural, educational, natural beauty and opportunity for outdoor activities of this site is of immeasurable significance to our state and the nation,” said South Dakota Governor Dennis Daugaard.
 “The opportunity to preserve this resource is a testament to the effort of so many agencies, organizations and individuals that shared this vision.”

 Good Earth State Park is South Dakota’s first state park in more than 40 years.
 The Fund became involved with efforts to create the park back in 2011, when the South Dakota Department of Game, Fish and Parks needed help acquiring more than 250 acres of high quality oak woodlands, savanna and native prairie along the Big Sioux River.
 Good Earth is located within Blood Run National Historic Landmark, which is considered one of the oldest areas of long-term habitation in the country.
 The park was officially dedicated by the Department in July 2013.

-Visitors to Good Earth from nearby Sioux Falls and beyond can currently enjoy nature hikes on the property.
+Visitors to Good Earth from nearby Sioux Falls and beyond can currently enjoy nature hikes through oak woodlands, savanna, native prairies and scenic vistas that stretch along 1.6 miles of the Big Sioux River.
 The future visitor center will share cultural and educational information about the rich history of the land and the peoples who lived there, as well as serve as a hub for the network of trails and planned interpretive routes.